jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Finance leases and specified leases
 (30) A lease entered into by the CFC before the start of the first accounting period in which the CFC is a CFC is neither a finance lease (subject to the financial arrangements rules and sections FA 6 to FA 11 , which relate to finance leases), nor a specified lease (subject to sections FZ 2 to FZ 4, which relate to leases).
 When subsection (30) does not apply
-(31) Subsection (30) does not apply if another party to the lease is either a CFC or a New Zealand resident.
+(31) Subsection (30) does not apply if another party to the lease is a New Zealand resident, a CFC, or a FIF for which the taxpayer uses the attributable FIF income method.
 Taxable distributions from non-complying trust
 (32) If the CFC gets a taxable distribution from a non-complying trust— (a) section HC 22 (Use of tax losses to reduce taxable distributions from non-complying trusts) does not apply; and